Instalab

 A positive breath test is a strong signal but not a complete diagnosis on its own.
 The next step is to look at the pattern alongside your symptoms and any companion tests.

-Peak H₂ + CO₂ is best interpreted alongside these tests.
+Peak H₂ + CO₂ is included in these pre-built panels.